-Pets that enjoy exploring the great outdoors can cause some anxiety, especially if you or your neighbors are keen gardeners.
-Over 700 different plants are toxic to cats and dogs, ranging from mild to severe, and it’s important to know which ones are safe for your pets to grow in your garden.
-Marigolds are one such plant that can fall into the category of toxicity in cats and dogs if exposed.
+Pets that enjoy exploring the great outdoors can be destructive to gardens.
+Additionally, over 700 plants are toxic to cats and dogs, ranging from mild to severe, and it’s important to know which ones are safe for your pets.
+Though beautiful and joyful, marigolds are an example of a plant toxic to cats and dogs.
 Keep reading to learn how poisonous marigolds can be and what to do if your pet shows signs of toxicity.

-The ASCPA defines Marigolds as non-toxic to cats and dogs.
-But this is particularly peculiar to the Pot Marigold.
-Yet, if your dog or cat eats too many of these attractive flowers, they may experience negative effects like stomach upset.
-The side effect, however, is not caused by any toxicity from the flower but as a result of eating something unusual.
+The ASCPA defines marigolds as non-toxic to cats and dogs.
+Yet, if your dog or cat eats too many of these attractive flowers, he may experience negative effects like stomach upset.
+This side effect, however, is not caused by any toxicity from the flower but as a result of eating something unusual.

-Training your pets to avoid eating yard plants and keeping an eye on them when they are alone for extended periods of time is therefore essential.
+Training your pets to avoid eating yard plants and keeping an eye on them is therefore essential.

-Side Effects Of Marigolds Ingestion For Cats and Dogs
+Side Effects of Marigold Ingestion for Cats and Dogs

-A lot of cats and dogs are fascinated by these attractive blooms, placing them high on the list of concerns.
-For dogs and cats, marigolds can cause some unpleasant side effects when they can’t resist the temptation to eat them.
+A lot of cats and dogs are fascinated by these attractive blooms, placing marigolds high on the list of concerns.
+For dogs and cats, marigolds can cause some unpleasant side effects when ingested.

 - Excessive Drooling